Cocolis-1/cocolis-js/README.md

 ## New version

-To create a new version, please run . `npm version patch` To publish : `npm publish`
+To create a new version, please run . `npm version 1.1.0` To publish : `npm publish`